 Gum and Bone Therapy

 Gum disease is an infection of the tissues that surround and support your teeth.
 It is considered to be a primary cause of tooth loss in adults.
-While this kind of condition causes harm to your gums, there are instances that your bones may be damaged as well.
+While this kind of condition causes harm to your gums, there are instances that your bones may be damaged as well and require oral surgery.

 Gum diseases can range from mild to severe, from simple swelling of the gums to life-threatening conditions such as stroke and diabetes.
 Chronic gum diseases can also lead to loss of tissue (gums) and bones if not treated immediately.